IljaRukin/3D_line_laser_scanner/README.md

 # 3D_line_laser_scanner
 3D scanner build from a raspberry pi zero with camera, 2x line laser pointers and a rotating plattform.

+Calibration must be improved, since the 3d scan is quite inaccurate.

 # steps to use this 3D scanner

 1. print the 3D files and cut some rods to size